plhsystems/stargate-mainboard-esp32/firmware/doc/webpage.md

 # Default landing page

+- Wizard page
+  Default page, until the wizard is successfully completed.
 - Diagnostic page
   If an error preventing the system from working is detected.
 Any detectable hardware error or missing configuration.
 - System/OTA page